csulfrian/lemon-defect-detection/src/README.md

 # To run this project

-- Open `run_me.py`
+- Open `model.py`
-- Replace the existing paths with the abolute paths to the raw images & COCO-formatted annotations file on your machine
+- Replace the existing paths with the paths to the raw images & COCO-formatted annotations file on your machine.
-- Instantiate the `ImagePreprocessor` class & call the `resize_save` method, with `save=True` for the first run.
-It will take some time while the images are resized, then converted and featurized
+- Instantiate the `ImagePreprocessor` class & call the `resize_save` method, with `save=True` & `color=True` for the first run.
+It will take some time while the images are resized, then converted and featurized.
+Subsequent runs will be much faster.
-- Instantiate the `DatasetBuilder` class & call the `load_data' method
+- Instantiate the `DatasetBuilder` class & assign `X, y` to `load_data()`
+- Do your Train/Test split
+- Switch out the model you desire if you desire
+- Choose your chosen metrics

+- Party Time!